xXenvy/Pynext/README.md

 </div>

 # 💢 Requirements
-> Python 3.9 or newer
+- Python 3.9 or newer.

 # 🔧 Pynext Features
 - Modern Pythonic API using `async` and `await`.